 Let’s talk about the types of subject lines you can take into consideration for your next email.

-If you goal is to bring attention to a sale, a last call, one last reminder… put that in the subject.
-In our daily email interactions we almost become programed to skip through the promotional or ad type emails unless we have a spare minute to do a little browsing.
-In order to reduce the clutter we can quickly do a mass delete since we know we’ll likely get another email tomorrow, or even by the end of the day on the same matter.
+If your goal is to bring attention to a sale, a last call, one last reminder… put that in the subject.
+In our daily email interactions, we almost become programmed to skip through the promotional or ad type emails unless we have a spare minute to do a little browsing.
+In order to reduce the clutter, we can quickly do a mass delete since we know we’ll likely get another email tomorrow, or even by the end of the day on the same matter.
 But, there’s something to it when we see those “last chance” reminders that create a sense of urgency that we need to take a look to ensure we aren’t missing out on a great opportunity.

 “LAST DAY to sign up for our live webinar”

-“2 DAYS left to recived half off our marketing services”
+“2 DAYS left to receive half off our marketing services”

 “24 HOURS until registration is over”